back to the MAIN INDEX

 EDUCATION

-Take care, don't let yourself be subdued.
+take care of yourself, don't let yourself be subdued.

 If someone ever hits you,

-Straight away, you hit him twice.
+straight away, you hit him twice.

 And if any other bastard

-Tries to lecture you,
+tries to lecture you,

-Tell him: "I don't care a damn about these reasons:
+tell him: "I don't care a damn about these reasons:

-Let everybody mind his own business".
+let everybody mind his own business".

 When you bet a jug of wine playing morra 1 , or bowls,

-Drink, my son; and don't let these fools
+drink, my son; and don't let these fools

-Be left a single drop.
+be left a single drop.

 To be a Christian is another good thing:

-For this reason always keep in your pocket
+for this reason always keep in your pocket

-A sharpened knife and a rosary.
+a sharpened knife and a rosary.

 Rome, September 14th 1830